ninhhaidang/learning-python/Week01_Python_Introduction/01_Theory/07_operators_and_expressions.md

 - [ ] Know membership operators (in, not in)
 - [ ] Understand operator precedence and use parentheses for clarity
 - [ ] Can write complex expressions and conditional logic
-- [ ] Practice with real-world applications
+- [ ] Thực hành với ứng dụng thực tế

 ---